GingerGigiCat/highway-followspot/README.md

 <img width="1252" height="1155" alt="image" src="https://github.com/user-attachments/assets/2e0c2ba4-c5c4-41d8-b474-27583e33a3b6" />

+A **followspot** is a type of spotlight used in theatre which is manually controlled and pointed at an actor.
+They normally have brightness and zoom controls, which mine has!

 It has:

 - An over 100W white LED COB chip for over 17000 lumens of light output (Max.
 150W, real max depends on how much heat the led dissipates as i'll have to limit it so it can't overheat and die)